howerj/forth-cpu/eforth/eForth.md

         Logic:                  0<,  AND,  OR,  XOR
         Arithmetic:             UM+

-The virtual Forth computer is based on a tw-stack architecture.
+The virtual Forth computer is based on a two-stack architecture.
 The return stack is used to allow a high level word to be executed in the address list of another high level word.
 It is very similar to the return stack used for nested subroutine calls in a conventional computer.